 tags: [engagement, revenue]

-So, in this example, a report named "Plotting Account Activity Levels" will be created within the organization "acme" in the team "general".
+So, in this example, a report named "Plotting Account Activity Levels" will be created within the organization "acme" in the channel "general".

 Once the kyso.yaml file is ready, you can run the following command to push the content: